Links

 const signedMessage = await provider.signMessage(encodedMessage, "utf8");

-Support for "Sign In With" Standards
+Support for other "Sign In With" Standards